-The NDIS project is enormous, and immensely important to people who have a disability.
-Given its scale, it is not surprising that there have been some teething problems.
-Although remaining optimistic, Villamanta has already seen evidence of some people struggling to cope with the new system, others finding them self worse off than they were before, and some falling completely between the cracks that are appearing as side effects of the transition to the new system.
-Nonetheless, we have been pleased to see continuing improvement in communication between NDIA staff and advocacy organisations, with the NDIA being more willing to engage in a positive manner with advocates.
+Given the enormous scale of the NDIS, it is not surprising that there have been many teething problems.
+Although remaining optimistic, Villamanta continues to see evidence of some people struggling to cope with the new system, others finding themselves worse off than they were before, and some falling completely between the cracks that are continuing to appear as side effects of the transition to the new system.

-We will continue to monitor and critique the NDIS system as it evolves and extends to cover the rest of the state and the country, and to assist people who are trying to access the system for desperately needed services.
+We will continue to monitor and critique the NDIS system as it evolves, and to assist people who are trying to access the system for desperately needed services.
 We will also continue to monitor and comment on the ways in which the NDIS system interfaces with the existing DHHS system, how the necessary transitions take place and the problems that arise from these processes, and how they may best be solved.
-Most importantly we will continue to advocate in relation to the development of safeguards and protections for people who have a disability in the context of the NDIS, which must ensure that Victorians do not end up with less protection than they previously had.
+Most importantly, we will continue to advocate in relation to the development of safeguards and protections for people who have a disability in the context of the NDIS, which must ensure that Victorians do not end up with less protection than they previously had.
 We particularly note the vital importance of retaining the rights that Victorians have under the Charter of Human Rights and Responsibilities.